 The first transition happened on the day that we were born.
-Our mother’s contractions formed the first, ‘Separation’ phase.
+Our mother’s contractions formed the ‘Separation’ phase.
 This prepared us for the changes that were coming.
 Then, during the birth, we crossed the Threshold into the strange new world.
 And in the first few days of life, we Consolidated our transition by learning the incredible new skills of breathing, eating, seeing, and hearing.
-Most incredibly of all, we accomplished all of this seamlessly even though we had no conscious understanding or control over any of it.
-And by successfully completing this transition and change we gained the opportunity to live our entire lives.
+Most incredibly of all, we accomplished all of this seamlessly without any conscious understanding or control over any of it.

-Those lives then became a succession of changes and transitions: learning to feed and dress ourselves; going to school; learning to drive; getting our first job.
-All these things were difficult at first but successfully moving through each transition brought us new confidence and new opportunities.
+Our lives then became a succession of changes and transitions: learning to feed and dress ourselves; going to school; learning to drive; getting our first job.
+All these things were difficult at first but success in each transition brought us new opportunities and new confidence.

-This time of churning is bringing us more changes and transitions than we have been used to.
-It is east to see that as a problem.
+This time of churning that we are living through now is bringing us more changes and transitions at a faster rate than we have been used to.
+It is easy to see that as a problem.

-- to learn the skills that will ease us through transition faster and more seamlessly
+- to gain the skills that will ease us through our transitions faster and more seamlessly

-- to develop a deeper understanding of and connection with ourselves
+- to develop a deeper understanding of and connection with our own priorities

-This is the final step to becoming antifragile.
-When we achieve this then every change and transition we experience either confirms or refines what we know about what matters most to us and improves our ability to create that.
+And when we can do this seamlessly then every change and transition that comes along become opportunities either to confirm or refine what we know our priorities are — and then improve our abilities to create that.
 Then transitions truly do become our friend.

 Have you experienced any changes or transitions lately?
 Did you find them difficult?
-Would you like to have known how to navigate them faster and use them to your advantage?
+Would you like to known how to navigate them faster next time and use them to become stronger?